Interplay of strong correlations and covalency in ionic band insulators: Models and Methods

-where $\omega^+ = \omega+i\eta$ and $\eta\rightarrow 0^+$, and $\mathbb{I}$ is the identity matrix.
-We have calculated the local single particle propagators within the DMFT framework, wherein the single particle irreducible self-energy $\mathbf{\Sigma}_{\sigma}(\omega^+)$ is local, and will be determined by solving the auxiliary Anderson impurity model.
-The local, interacting Green's function (equation~\eqref{eq:gloc}) may be related to the non-interacting Green's function ${\bf{G}}_{0\sigma}(\omega^+)$ through the Dyson equation:

-We construct a non-interacting Hamiltonian $\mathbf{{H}_{\sigma}(k)}$ as an interpolation between an ionic band insulator (IBI) and a covalent insulator (CI) as follows:

-where the IBI corresponds to $x=1$, while the CI is obtained at $x=0$, hence $x$ represents the fraction of ionicity, while $1-x$ represents covalency.
-In the IBI, a two sublattice system has staggered ionic potentials $\Delta$ and -$\Delta$ and and a $k$-dependent hybridization ($\epsilon_{k\sigma}$) between sites on sublattice 1 and 2.
-The CI is characterized by two semicircular bands having opposite sign of the hopping parameter and a $k$-independent hybridization $V$.
+where $c^{\dagger}_{i\alpha\sigma} (c_{i\alpha\sigma})$ creates (annihilates) an electron at lattice site $i$, in orbital $\alpha=1,2$ with spin $\sigma \in \{\uparrow, \downarrow \}$.
+We set the chemical potential $\mu$ = $\frac{U}{2}$ so that each unit cell is half filled with an average occupancy of 2.
+The unit cell thus consists of two orbitals $1$ and $2$.
+The parameter $x$ interpolates between IBI and CI.
+Here IBI corresponds to $x=1\,(H_\sigma(\mathbf{k},1)=H_{IBI})$, while the CI is obtained at $x=0\,(H_\sigma(\mathbf{k},0)=H_{CI})$, hence $x$ represents the fraction of ionicity, while $1-x$ represents covalency.
+In the IBI, a two-orbital system has a staggered ionic potential $\pm\Delta$ across orbitals 1 and 2, along with a momentum-dependent hybridization ($\epsilon_{k\sigma}$) between them.
+The CI is characterized by two bands having opposite sign of the hopping parameter and a $k$-independent hybridization $V$.
 The diagonal dispersion in the CI corresponds to intra-band electron hopping, while the off-diagonal dispersion in the IBI corresponds to inter-band electron hopping.
-By varying the parameter $x$ from 1 to 0, we can interpolate smoothly between a purely ionic limit (for $x=1$) and a purely covalent limit($x=0$).
-In other words, the percentage of covalency in the ionic band insulator increases as we decrease $x$ from 1 to 0.
+By varying the parameter $x$ from 1 to 0, we interpolate smoothly between a purely ionic limit (for $x=1$) and a purely covalent limit($x=0$).
+In other words, the percentage of covalency in the ionic band insulator increases as we decrease $x$ from $1$ to $0$.